juacas/moodle-local_appcrue/README.md

 Enable Moodle to extract information for the AppCrue application.
 This local plugin provides the following services following the AppCRUE API:
 - usercalendar: reports calendar events for a user.
+- autologin: logs-in a user with an external token and redirects him to a deep link.
+- sitemap: generates a JSON representation of the categories and courses.
+- avatar: identifies a user witn an external token and returns his avatar picture in raw or base64 format.

 TODO Provide more detailed description here.